hyperledger/fabric-private-chaincode/docs/design/fabric-v2+/interfaces.md

 // Note: to get the endpoints of FPC endorsing peers do the following:
 // - discover all endorsing peers (and their endpoints) for the FPC chaincode using "normal" lifecycle
 // - query `getEnclaveId` at all the peers discovered
-// - query queryCCInfo with all received enclave_ids
+// - query `queryListEnclaveCredentials` with all received enclave_ids
 // this gives you the endpoints and credentials including enclave_vk, and chaincode_ek func queryListEnclaveCredentials(chaincode_id string) (allCredentials []Credentials) {}
 func queryEnclaveCredentials(chaincode_id string, enclave_id string) (credentials Credentials) {}